MaryAnnN28/MaryAnnN28/README.md

 • [**Twitter**](https://twitter.com/MaryAnnN28) &nbsp;
 <br/>

-My name is **Mary Ann Navarrete** and I am a Project Manager/Full Stack Web Developer in the Washington, D.C.
+My name is **Mary Ann Navarrete** and I am a Full Stack Software Developer & Project Manager in the Washington, D.C.
 Metro Area.
 <br/>
 <br/>
 I come from 15 yrs of sales & marketing leadership experience in the hospitality & travel industry, and am excited to elevate my customer service, sales and leadership skills, along with my programming knowledge to new heights.
-I love building solution-driven software can help people gain more effectiveness and efficiency, as well as making a positive impact in the community.
+I love building solution-oriented applications and websites that help people gain more effectiveness and efficiency, as well as making a positive impact in the community.
 <br/><br/>
 - 🌱 &nbsp; I’m currently learning...
 Redux, NodeJS<br />
 - 🥳 &nbsp; I enjoy... watching 🏀, playing 🏌🏻‍♀️, reading 📚, and playing with my 🐶  Toby! <br />